mrspeaker/zardozer/README.md

 # Funkity: a Unity-style component system

 > Rough rough rough.
-This is pre-alpha-alpha!
-Just testin' some Ideas
+This is pre-pre-alpha!
+Just testin' some Ideas.

 Funkity is a Unity-style component system and editor for making games.
 In this system, game logic is implemented in [components](https://github.com/mrspeaker/funkity/tree/master/components).
 You attach these to dumb "entities" - and the hooking-up is defined via JSON.
 The intro demo game was made in the editor, and generated the json defined in [game/scene1.js](https://github.com/mrspeaker/funkity/blob/master/game/scene1.js).